VT Dog Sledding

 The lead dogs are remarkable when you consider their responsibilities.
 After starting out at a gallop for a half to three-quarters of a mile, they then have to set and hold a slower cruising speed, which they can sustain for considerable distances.
 The musher helps with commands and heel-dragging if the team is too excited to pull back.
 Second, lead dogs have to keep the lines taut to the sled.
 And third, the lead dogs act on directions from the musher who is positioned 20 to 25 feet behind them.

 Afterward, back where we started, their mission completed, the dogs looked satisfied.
 I walked over to thank them for taking me along.
-One of the lead dogs jumped up on his hind legs and proceeded to fall forward on me.
+One of the Dog Sleddinglead dogs jumped up on his hind legs and proceeded to fall forward on me.
 Standing almost as tall as me, the magnificent creature wanted affection, as though perhaps he was more thankful of me for helping drive than I was of him for running.

 Mush!
 Who Should Go?